trichelab/biscuiteer/inst/doc/biscuiteer.md

 BiocManager::install("trichelab/biscuiteer")
 ```

-## Loading Data
+## Loading Methylation Data

-`biscuiteer` can load either headered of header-free BED files produced from
+`biscuiteer` can load either headered or header-free BED files produced from
 `biscuit vcf2bed` or `biscuit mergecg`.
 In either case, a VCF file is needed
 when loading `biscuit` output.
 For practical purposes, only the VCF header is
 for `biscuiteer`.
 However, it is encouraged that the user keep the entire VCF,